Documentation

 • typed custom search is compiled into the solution with #[planning_solution(search = "...")]; config names registered phases instead of loading arbitrary runtime classes

-• retained telemetry preserves exact generated, evaluated, accepted, not-doable, acceptor-rejected, forager-ignored, hard-delta, conflict-repair, and construction-slot counters plus generation and evaluation durations; moves/s is only a display metric
+• retained telemetry preserves exact generated, evaluated, accepted, not-doable, acceptor-rejected, forager-ignored, hard-delta, conflict-repair, construction-slot, move-label, and bounded applied-move trace counters plus generation and evaluation durations; moves/s is only a display metric

 Minimal Example